dotnet/xharness/README.md

 The tool requires **.NET 3.1.201** and later to be run.
 It is packaged as a `dotnet tool` command and can be installed using the [dotnet tool CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).

-- The iOS scenarios require you to run the tool on MacOS with Xcode 11.4.
+- The iOS scenarios require you to run the tool on MacOS with Xcode 11.4. **(and pre-installed iOS simulator 13.3 - this will be improved later and specific version won't be needed)**
 - Android scenarios are supported on all Linux, MacOS and Windows

 To install the tool run: